steemit/condenser/src/app/help/en/faq.md

 Steemit Inc. owns the default recovery account (@steem) for all users who sign up using steemit.com.
 Steemit can only identify users by their original email, Facebook, or Reddit logins that were used to signup via steemit.com.

 If you don't have the master password or owner key that was valid the past 30 days, or are unable to prove that you are the original owner of the account, then your account will be unrecoverable.

+The stolen account recovery process can only restore ownership of the account.
+It is not possible to recover funds that were stolen.

 <a href="#Table_of_Contents_Security">^</a>
 ## <span id="How_do_I_report_a_security_vulnerability">How do I report a security vulnerability?</span>